mrush-ilao/ilao-documentation/docs/source/cms_tool_step_admin.rst

 * Add a title
 * Pick the tool the step goes into
 * Indicate whether the step is always required.
-If you mark NO, the text (optional) will appear next to the step in the progress block.
-There is a field to explain when the step is not required but it does not appear.
 * Indicate if this is the last step in the process.
 A tool should have exactly 1 last step.
 * Add a step type.
 This adds the content to the page.
 * Optionally add toolbox step components of type callout